cljoly/readme-in-static-site/README.md

 ## Automate with GitHub Actions

 You can automatically update the markdown file in the sources of your site with GitHub Actions.
-You can put this very simple workflow in `.github/workflows/readme.yml`:
+Add this workflow to, for instance, `.github/workflows/readme.yml`:

 ```yaml
 name: Update README files